beckerin/Rengar/README.md

 # Methods

-Check out [ENDPOINTS.md](https://github.com/cnguy/kayn/blob/master/ENDPOINTS.md) to see kayn's methods, as well as the endpoints covered.
+Check out [ENDPOINTS.md](https://github.com/beckerin/rengar/blob/master/ENDPOINTS.md) to see rengar's methods, as well as the endpoints covered.

 ## Documentation